March 4, 2019

 Chemical sustainability, part of a greater movement

-ZDHC commitment is growing, with a collaboration of 24 brands, 59 value chain affiliates and 15 associates working to support safer chemical management practices.
+ZDHC commitment is growing to support safer chemical management practices.

-“It’s an even bigger movement if you consider the detox campaign from Greenpeace,” said Ilaria Colombo, a marketer with UL Consumer & Retail Services division.
+“It’s an even bigger movement if you consider the detox campaign from Greenpeace,” said Ilaria Colombo, a marketer with UL.
 “Additionally, many others have taken their own path to detox.”

-Brands are contacting us directly to organize private ZDHC trainings for their suppliers and producers,” Colombo said.
+Brands are contacting us directly to organize private ZDHC training for their suppliers and producers,” Colombo said.

 Proof that while it’s easy to sign on to an initiative or to independently commit to change, it takes adjustments at the agricultural, processing and production level for a brand to make good on its promise.